 Introduces the fundamental issues of sculpture through a variety of materials, processes and techniques.
 Skills acquired in a wide range of techniques and materials, both traditional (wood, metal, plaster) as well as non-traditional (fabric, video projections, performance, sustainable/salvaged/recycled materials).
-Emphasis on conceptual idea development, teaching students to connect metaphorical ideas and symbolic meaning to the crafting/making of sculptural objects.
+Emphasis on conceptual idea development, connecting metaphorical ideas and symbolic meaning to the crafting/making of sculptural objects.
 (CSU, UC)